CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 (Unique Video Reference: 4_CP_CBC)

-# 5 Recentring Your Objects
+# 5 QT: Recentring Your Objects

 In this video (objectives)…